 On 5 December 2014, this resolution was adopted by the United Nations General Assembly with 137 votes in favor, 28 against and 20 abstentions.

-On 26 September 2017, the United Nations General Assembly will held an High-level plenary meeting to commemorate and promote the International Day for the Total Elimination of Nuclear Weapons.
+On 26 September 2018, the United Nations General Assembly will hold a High-level plenary meeting to commemorate and promote the International Day for the Total Elimination of Nuclear Weapons.